valankar/ringmod_sidechain/README.md

 # ringmod_sidechain
-DAW Presets for doing Ringmod Sidechain
+DAW Presets for doing Ring Modulation Sidechain

 See the following videos for details: